Cultural influence of Star Trek: Fandom

-Star Trek conventions have been popular, but are waning and are now often meshed with conventions of other genres.
+Star Trek conventions have been popular, and some are now meshed with conventions of other genres.
 Fans coined the terms "Trekkies" and "Trekkers" to describe themselves, and produce an abundance of material like fanzines with fiction, art and songs.

 The series' cultural influence goes far beyond its longevity and profitability.
 An entire subculture grew up around the series and, anecdotally, there are indications that Star Trek has influenced many people's lives.
 Many scientists and engineers claim that their professional and life choices were influenced by Star Trek.
 An article in Columbia asserted that the starship captains of the Star Trek franchise are consistently among the best father figures on television, inspiring real fathers to embrace their responsibilities and act with "selfless authority".
 The inventor of the first non-vehicular cell phone, Martin Cooper, states he was motivated to develop it from watching Star Trek.
 Others have also been inspired by Star Trek when designing new technology, such as Dr. Peter Jansen, who invented a functional tricorder, and several computer scientists at the University of Illinois, who have created a prototypical version of Star Trek's famous Holodeck.

 Some fans were drawn to a franchise that stood out for being unusually hopeful about the future, compared with most other works of science fiction.
 Rolling Stone credited its appeal to "sunny assurances": "Optimism.
 Respect for diversity.
 Faith that reason shall triumph over ignorance.
 Confidence that our destructive emotions can be mastered without denying us the benefits of more saintly ones like loyalty and love."
 Rejecting mainstream cynicism, the franchise presented the future Earth as a peaceful, egalitarian planet.
 The original series presented a utopian future for humanity, to the point that conflict and allegory often had to be inserted through encounters with less "enlightened" nonhuman races that stood in, from the series' perspective, as didactic proxies for disfavored aspects of 20th-century culture.

 Some fans took the egalitarian nature of the show a step further.
-The unofficial homosexual pairing “Kirk/Spock” (or “K/S”) slowly became popular within fan spaces, particularly with female fans.
+The unofficial homosexual pairing "Kirk/Spock" (or "K/S") slowly became popular within fan spaces, particularly with female fans.
 This led to the production of an abundance of fanworks centered around the pairing, including stories, poems, and art.
-Most widely believed to be the first K/S fan fiction is a 40-page privately-circulated novel written in 1968 by Jennifer Guttridge titled “The Ring of Soshern,” which was later printed in the highly controversial fanzine “Alien Brothers” without the author’s knowledge and soared in popularity and notoriety within the fandom.
-The genre of “slash fiction” is considered to have originated or at least been popularized by the K/S fanbase, with the “slash” in the pairing lending itself to the genre’s name.
+Most widely believed to be the first K/S fan fiction is a 40-page privately-circulated novel written in 1968 by Jennifer Guttridge titled The Ring of Soshern, which was later printed in the highly controversial fanzine Alien Brothers without the author’s knowledge and soared in popularity and notoriety within the fandom.
+The genre of "slash fiction" is considered to have originated or at least been popularized by the K/S fanbase, with the "slash" in the pairing lending itself to the genre’s name.
 Over time, slash fiction has spread to other fandoms and remains popular in fan spaces to this day.